Occupy Cal: Other reactions

-Former Secretary of Labor Robert Reich responded to the Occupy Cal movement saying that he believe inequality is bad for everyone.
+Former Secretary of Labor Robert Reich responded to the Occupy Cal movement by saying that he believed inequality is bad for everyone.
 Reich says that Median households are dropping, adjusted for inflation, and is worried about where people are going to get the money to keep the economy going.
 If there isn't money for the middle class to spend the economy will hurt across the board.

 General strike on November 15

 In response to the actions of police officers and other perceived failings of Chancellor Birgeneau and the UC Regents, the Occupy Cal voted to call for a general strike at UC Berkeley on November 15, 2011.
 The timing of the strike and protests was intended to coincide with a meeting of the UC Regents the next day, which was then cancelled by UC Regents and administrators from the UC Office of the President, citing "credible law enforcement intelligence".
 Many students and faculty did not attend classes and walked out, or incorporated teach-ins, or spent at least part of the day actively protesting.
 The UC Davis Faculty Association also voted to endorse the November 15 systemwide strike.
 Events included a downtown march past Berkeley High School and Berkeley City College, speeches, and resolutions.

 A small encampment was set up and allowed to exist for a day before being peacefully dismantled on November 17, with 2 voluntary arrests at 3:30 AM.
 Approximately 100 to 120 police in riot gear were used to dismantle the tents and make the arrests.
 Following that, tents were flown over Upper Sproul using balloons, including a banner claiming "Our Space".

 On November 18, newspaper reports indicate that UC Davis police officers used pepper spray on protesters sitting peacefully on the ground.

-On December 11, the last day to-date of the visible presence of Occupy Cal on the Mario Savio steps of Sproul Hall, a UC Berkeley student who took a vow of silence as a means of non-violent protest, was arrested, apparently under Section 5150 of the California Welfare and Institutions Code.
+On December 11, the last day to date of the visible presence of Occupy Cal on the Mario Savio steps of Sproul Hall, a UC Berkeley student who took a vow of silence as a means of non-violent protest, was arrested, apparently under Section 5150 of the California Welfare and Institutions Code.